Gwen Stefani, Blake Shelton Flirt On ‘The Voice’ Amid Rumors He’s Drinking Again

-The Voice coaches Gwen Stefani and Blake Shelton have been putting their romance on display and it seems that the audience cannot get enough.
+The Voice coaches Gwen Stefani and Blake Shelton have been putting their romance on display, and it seems that the audience cannot get enough.
 However, rumors have been circling that Blake is drinking again despite Gwen making him quit before their wedding.

-The Voice Season 12 has all eyes are on the two coaches who found love with each other after heartbreaking divorces, Gwen Stefani and Blake Shelton.
+The Voice Season 12 has all eyes are on the two coaches who found love with each other after heartbreaking divorces; Gwen Stefani and Blake Shelton.

 .@gwenstefani and @blakeshelton are actually the cutest couple ever.
 Seeing them on the voice makes my heart ache